When should you stop refactoring Legacy Code?

 It’s great, I recommend doing something similar 👍

-This week was a short week: the Monday was off, and I took my Wednesday off to organize a remote conference on Legacy Code.
+One occurrence happened to be a short week: the Monday was off, and I took my Wednesday off to organize a remote conference on Legacy Code.
 Demos were on Friday, so that gave me around 2 days to find, fix, and ship something.

 It